Naima16/dbd/README.md

 2. dbd_analys_input.py : for every sample, it associates the taxonomic annotations of all the ASVs it contains.

-3. glmm_analys_input.py : uses the output of glmm_analys_input.py to estimate diversification rate for every taxonomic ratio   (ASV:Genus, Genus:Family, Family:Order, Order:Class and Class:Phylum), as welle as diversity (the number of non-focal lineages: non focal phyla, classes, orders, families and genera numbers).
+3. glmm_analys_input.py : uses the output of dbd_analys_input.py to estimate diversification rate for every taxonomic ratio   (ASV:Genus, Genus:Family, Family:Order, Order:Class and Class:Phylum), as well as diversity (the number of non-focal lineages: non focal phyla, classes, orders, families and genera numbers).